Alamvic/compiler-fuzzing-course/practice/README.md

 This directory contains code and instructions to run the Smic learning compiler.

-## About Smic
+## About Smi and Smic

-Smic (*salaire minimum de croissance* in French) is a small imperative programming language meant for learning, and in this case, to learn compiler testing.
+Smi is a small imperative programming language meant for learning, and in this case, to learn compiler testing.
-Smic is a small programming language in terms of features:
+It's compiler is named Smic after Smi compiler.
+The name has been inspired by many sources:
+ - *salaire minimum de croissance*, the French name for the minimum salary, because this is the smallest you can live with.
+ - **Smi** (Small integer) **c**ompiler, because it was originally intended as a language with just small numbers.

+The following sections explain Smi main concepts, grammar, and the architecture of its compiler Smic.

 ### Operations